Tessa’s Recipe Rundown

 If you have a larger capacity stand mixer, such as a 6qt size, that’ll be ideal for this recipe.
 Make sure your mixer is fitted with the dough hook.
 It’s quite a lot of sturdy dough so older mixers on their last legs will likely struggle to knead.

-- Serve that piece of bread with the bread bowl and dunk into the soup
+Serve that piece of bread with the Bread Bowl and dunk into the soup, or repurpose that chunk of bread into croutons for future salads.

-These bread bowls will keep for 3 days in an airtight container, stored at room temperature.
-Don’t refrigerate these bread bowls, as it will dry them out faster.
+These Bread Bowls will keep for 3 days in an airtight container, stored at room temperature.
+Don’t refrigerate as it will dry them out faster.
 Refresh in a 400°F oven for 5-10 minutes, or until warm, before filling with soup and serving.

-We haven’t tried freezing this dough, but you can definitely freeze the fully baked bread bowls.
-Once cooled, place the fully baked bread bowls in a ziptop bag or in an airtight container for up to 3 months.
-To thaw, leave at room temperature for a few hours or overnight, and reheat in a 400°F oven for 5-10 minutes, or until warm.
+We haven’t tried freezing this dough, but you can definitely freeze the fully baked Bread Bowls.
+Once cooled, place in an airtight container for up to 3 months.
+To thaw, leave at room temperature for a few hours or overnight, and reheat in a 400°F oven for 5-10 minutes, or until warm, before filling and serving.

 Best Soup and Dip Recipes to Fill Your Bread Bowls: